antiops/Trickcord-Treat-self-bot/README.md

 ### Notes
-- This is a self bot
+- This is a self bot and it is against Discord TOS.
+If Discord catches you using one or someone reports you for using it, you run the risk of being service banned.
 - Bot has no timeout